0xSMW/smw.ai/README.md

 # SMW.AI

-Website running on Ghost.
-Custom Journal theme.
+Website running on Ghost with a customized Journal theme.

 # Copyright & License